USD ($)

 These attacks target specific applications or services at Layer 7 of the OSI model.
 By mimicking legitimate requests, they are harder to detect and can bring down web servers or APIs using relatively low traffic volumes.
 HTTP floods are a common form of this attack.

-Popular DoS Examples in History
+Top 3 Real-World DoS Attacks in History

 1. Panix SYN Flood Attack (1996)